 Why we picked the Jeep Renegade:

 Motorists buy compact SUVs faster than car companies can build them.
-Most models in the segment are car-based, meaning they offer a rugged design and a relatively tall seating position but they’re all show and no go when asked to leave the pavement.
+Most models in the segment are car-based, meaning they offer a rugged design and a relatively tall seating position but they’re all show and no go off-road.
 The Jeep Renegade sings a different tune — it’s in the same lineup as the Wrangler and Gladiator, after all.

-While base models come with front-wheel drive, the aptly-named Trailhawk model benefits from a sophisticated all-wheel drive system and other hardware, giving it a surprising amount of off-road prowess.
+While base models offer front-wheel-drive, the Trailhawk model benefits from a sophisticated all-wheel-drive system and suspension improvements that give it a surprising amount of off-road prowess.
 The Renegade is not a true, dyed-in-the-wool off-roader but it will confidently venture further off the beaten path than rivals such as the Honda HR-V and Hyundai Kona.
 And yet, its compact dimensions make it easy to maneuver through tight parking garages.

-Most variants of the Renegade also come with the well-regarded Uconnect infotainment system developed by Jeep parent company Chrysler.
+Most variants of the Renegade also come with the well-regarded Uconnect infotainment system found in several other Jeep models.
 It’s a touchscreen-based system that’s relatively intuitive to use.
 To get you moving, engine options include a 1.3-liter turbocharged four-cylinder rated at 177 hp and a 2.4-liter that makes 180 hp.
-A plug-in hybrid powertrain will be added for the 2021 model year.

 The Digital Trends automotive team tests vehicles through a comprehensive scrutinizing process.
 We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
 Entertainment technology is thoroughly tested as well as most safety features that can be tested in controlled environments.